uutzinger/nano_playground/README.md

 Sources for these scripts were https://github.com/rbonghi/jetson_easy as well as https://www.jetsonhacks.com/2019/04/25/jetson-nano-run-on-usb-drive/ which itself is based on https://syonyk.blogspot.com/2019/04/nvidia-jetson-nano-desktop-use-kernel-builds.html.

 CAUTION: You will need at least 32Gbyte SD card to build kernel or OpenCV.
-CAUTION: USB bandwidth will need to be shared between all devices attached to USB.
-The USB drivers do not seem to be bug free.
-For example my wirless keyboard requires unplug/replug regularly.
-I had issues copying between two USB drives; while one large copy process was executed the start of a second one would render the machine unusable.

 Urs Utzinger, 2019